gabe-ochoa/resume/Readme.md

 - Orchestrated five engineering teams across Compute, Traffic, Storage, Data Center, and Security.
 - Drove a 3x increase in data center usage efficiency, reaching over 60% utilization.
 - Responsible for $5M capital procurement across 2 data centers and 2 public clouds.
-- Developed and Infrastructure Product interface (CI tools), empowering product teams to autonomously manage their infrastructure requirements.
+- Developed Squarespace's Infrastructure Product empowering product teams to autonomously manage their infrastructure requirements via Kubernetes Custom Resource Definitions and Operators.
 - Collaborated with the Security and Compliance departments to transparently integrate pre-IPO SOX controls into the infrastructure.
 - Primary instructor for Incident Commander training and internal Code Camp instructor.

 ##### Engineering Manager | Traffic Infrastructure | New York, NY | October 2018 - December 2020
 - Built a new team of 5 to oversee the development and growth of industry-leading edge infrastructure.
-- Championed a performance-based rewrite of the core edge load balancer, reducing secure connection times by 5x.
+- Championed and architected a performance-based rewrite of the core edge load balancer, reducing secure connection times by 5x on every request to Squarespace.
 - Developed team charter, values, and operating processes that fostered individual autonomy and productivity.
 - Maintained 2-min response time SLA for uptime of all Squarespace websites as on-call manager.

+\

 ##### Senior Site Reliability Engineer (SRE) / Team Lead | New York, NY | August 2017 - October 2018
 - Led the design and migration of 3000 VMs to a new bare-metal Kubernetes Infrastructure Platform with improved metrics, alerting, and CI/CD systems.